-A. When Required.
-Except for developments where a school land dedication is required in accordance with Section 17.19.100 above, or is permitted under subsection (D) below, or an exemption under subsection (C) applies, all proposed subdivisions and Planned Unit Ddevelopments, and mobile or manufactured home parks containing residential dwelling units, and which increases the number of approved dwelling units over and above the number approved as of the effective date of this Section, shall pay fees in lieu of school land dedication (SLD fee) in an amount per unit, based upon the increased number of dwelling units, set forth in subsection (F) hereof.
+When Required.
+Except for developments where a school land dedication is required A. in accordance with Section 17.19.100 above, or is permitted under subsection (D) below, or an exemption under subsection (C) applies, all proposed developments, which increases the number of approved dwelling units over and above the number approved as of the effective date of this Section, shall pay fees in lieu of school land dedication (SLD fee) in an amount per unit, based upon the increased number of dwelling units, set forth in subsection (F) hereof.
 In no case shall the requirement of SLD fees or the amount thereof be subject to individualized determination as provided in subsection 17.19.040(C) or (D).
-SLD fees shall be collected by the city for the exclusive use and benefit of the School District, and shall be expended by such School District solely to acquire real property or an interest in real property reasonably needed for development or expansion of school sites and facilities, or to reimburse the School District for sums expended to acquire such property or interests.
+SLD fees shall be collected for exclusive use and benefit of the by the city the School District, and shall be expended by such School District solely to acquire real property or an interest in real property reasonably needed for development or expansion of school sites and facilities, or to reimburse the School District for sums expended to acquire such property or interests.
 Revenues derived from such fees shall be used only for such purposes.